 The accompanying notes form an integral part of these unaudited interim condensed consolidated financial statements.
-For more information regarding the restated periods see note 6.

 Selected Explanatory Notes to the Unaudited Interim Condensed Consolidated Financial Statements

 1 Corporate Information

 BioNTech SE is a limited company incorporated and domiciled in Germany.
 The registered office is located in Mainz, Germany (An der Goldgrube 12, 55131 Mainz).
 The accompanying unaudited interim condensed consolidated financial statements present the financial position and the results of operation of BioNTech SE and its subsidiaries and have been prepared on a going concern basis in accordance with the International Financial Reporting Standards, or IFRS as issued by the International Accounting Standards Board, or IASB.
 References to the "Company", "BioNTech", "Group", "we", "us" and "our" refer to BioNTech SE and its consolidated subsidiaries.